brian-lau/MatlabAUC/README.md

 ```

 The following figure shows the results of some monte-carlo simulations I ran to explore the different confidence interval estimators.
 Each set of colored data represents 1000 simulations for a different confidence interval estimator (simulation details follow the figure).
 The bootstrap and logit methods appear to have the best coverage for more extreme AUC values, tending to widen a bit closer to 0.5.

 <img src="http://www.subcortex.net/research/code/area_under_roc_curve/auc-confidence-interval-comparison.png" alt="Drawing" style="width: 700px;" />

+The simulations for each estimator are sorted according to the estimated AUC values (solid points), and plotted along with their 95% confidence intervals (thin colored lines).
+The x's indicate those data where the confidence interval did not cover the true AUC value (black line).
+Simulations were performed using a binormal model, with a sample size of 50 each for the signal and noise distributions.
+The noise samples were drawn from a standard normal distribution (mean=0, var=1), while the signal samples were drawn from a normal distribution with mean=0.75 (var=0.75; top row) or a normal distribution with mean=1.75 (var=1.75; bottom row).
+Bootstrap CIs were estimated using 500 resamples.

 ## Contributions
 Copyright (c) 2014 Brian Lau [brian.lau@upmc.fr](mailto:brian.lau@upmc.fr), see [LICENSE](https://github.com/brian-lau/MatlabAUC/blob/master/LICENSE)